All guides

 Alternative: plastic wrap under the litter

-If your cat refuses to use a clean litter box, place plastic wrap under a very thin layer of usual litter.
+If your cat refuses a clean box, place plastic wrap under a very thin layer of usual litter.
 Collect the stool from the film rather than from the litter.

-If your cat uses a hooded or automatic litter box, empty it completely and disable the automatic function for the duration of the collection.
-Use a temporary open box with clean litter to facilitate access to a fresh sample.
+If your cat uses a hooded or automatic box, empty it completely and disable the automatic function for the duration of the collection.
+A temporary open box with clean litter makes access to a fresh sample easier.

 After collection

-Handling and transport are just as important as the collection itself.
+Handling and transport matter as much as the collection itself.

 Seal and label

 Make sure the container is airtight.
-Write your pet's name, collection date, and time on the label.
+Write your pet's name, collection date, and time.
 This information is essential for the laboratory.

 Immediate hygiene